briglx/briglx.github.io/source/_posts/2008-06-24-use-fiddler-with-net-application.md

 </system.net>
 ```

-Other web refrenced talk about setting other attributes on the proxy element, but don't These seem to make it fail.
+Other web referenced talk about setting other attributes on the proxy element, but don't These seem to make it fail.
 Just the simple solution from [Rick Strahl](http://www.west-wind.com/WebLog/posts/277966.aspx) will make it work.